qchamaret/Projet_HPC/README.md

 <h2>MACS2 - CallPeaks</h2>

-macs2 callpeak -t "input_files" -f "character  -n "character" --outdir "path"
+macs2 callpeak -t "input_files" -f "character" -g "character"  -n "character" --outdir "path"

   -f : Format of the input files<br>
   -n : Name of the output files<br>
+  -g : Specify the length of the genome
   --outdir : Path to where the output files shoul be writen<br>

 https://github.com/macs3-project/MACS